 The area climate is humid, subtropical with a strong maritime character.
-Warm, moist southeasterly winds from the Gulf of Mexico prevail throughout most of the year, with occasional cool, dry fronts dominated by northeast high pressure systems.
+Warm, moist southeasterly winds from the Gulf of Mexico prevail throughout most of the year.
+Periodically, cool, dry fronts dominated by northeast high-pressure systems will move through the region.
 The influx of cold air occurs less frequently in autumn and only rarely in summer.
-Tropical storms and hurricanes are likely to affect the area 3 out of every 10 years, with severe storm damage approximately once every 2 or 3 decades.
-The majority of these occur between early June and November.
+Tropical storms and hurricanes are likely to affect the area 3 out of every 10 years, causing severe storm damage approximately once every 2 or 3 decades.
+The majority of these occur between early June and late November.
 The largest recent hurricanes were Katrina and Rita in 2005 which caused significant damage in the project area.
-Hurricanes Gustav and Ike in 2008, Isaac in 2012, and Harvey in 2016 caused additional damage in the area.
-Summer thunderstorms are common, and tornadoes strike occasionally.
-Average annual temperature in the area is 67 °F, with mean monthly temperatures ranging from 82 °F in August to 52 °F in January.
-Average annual precipitation is 57.0 inches, varying from a monthly average of 7.5 inches in July to 3.5 inches in October.
+Hurricanes Gustav and Ike in 2008, Isaac in 2012, Harvey in 2016, and Laura and Delta in 2020 caused additional damage in the area.
+Summer thunderstorms are common, and tornadoes strike the area occasionally.
+Average annual temperature in the area is 67 °F, with mean monthly temperatures ranging from 82 °F in August to 52 °F in